-The speed-torque (S-T) curve is one of the most important application tools used to match a motor’s performance to its load.
+The speed-torque (S-T) curve is an important application tool used to match a motor’s performance to its load.
 It defines the maximum torque a motor can deliver at any given speed.
-It indicates a motor’s short-term torque capability, including the torque available for starting and accelerating the load and continuous torque capability at rated voltage and frequency.
+It indicates short-term torque capability, including the torque available for starting and accelerating the load and continuous torque capability at rated voltage and frequency.

-- Pull Out Torque: Also called breakdown torque, this is the maximum torque available from the motor shaft when operating at full voltage and running at full speed.
-The load is increases until the maximum point is reached.
+- Pull Out/Breakdown Torque: maximum torque available from the motor shaft when operating at full voltage, at full speed.

-- Pull Up Torque: The lowest point on the S-T curve for a motor that is accelerating a load to full speed.
-Sometimes torque is the same as locked rotor torque.
+- Pull Up Torque: lowest point on the S-T curve for a motor that is accelerating a load to full speed.

-- Starting Torque: The amount of torque produced when energized at full voltage with the shaft locked in place.
-It is the amount of torque available when power is applied to break the load away and start accelerating up to speed.
+- Starting Torque: amount of torque produced when energized at full voltage with the shaft locked in place.
+It’s the amount of torque available, when power is applied, to break the load away and start accelerating up to speed.

 DP Enclosures or Open Drip-proof (ODP)